 The proposed workflow does not include the production of the custom designed implants.
 Such step could be performed in a time-effective manner using 3D printing techniques \cite{Meng2023}.
-However, whatever the techniques used, manufacturing the implants usually involves a third-party supplier, which may add delays between the pre-operative planning and the surgery.
-Nevertheless, the manual design step is the most time-consuming step that could be addressed with the proposed workflow.
+However, whatever the technique used, manufacturing the implants usually involves a third-party supplier, which may add delays between the pre-operative planning and the surgery.
+Nevertheless, designing custom implants manually remains a time-consuming task that could be swiftly addressed with the proposed workflow.

 Such personalised prostheses require a higher accuracy than off-the-shelf prostheses when positioning the implants.
 Indeed, the implants are designed together with the pre-operative planning, ensuring the perfect fit of the implants to the operated bones.
-During preliminary experiments on cadavers, we observed that inaccuracies on the cutting planes’ angles would affect the quality of implant-to-bone fitting.
+During preliminary experiments on cadavers, we observed that inaccuracies on the cutting planes' positioning would affect the quality of implant-to-bone fitting.
 Patient-specific cutting guides as well as computer assisted solutions (robotic arm or navigated instruments) could help improve the surgical accuracy and ensure the right positioning of the personalised implants.